 Establishment of Smith’s Potato Crisps

-Consequently Smith entered into crisp manufacture for himself from 1919, raising £10,000 with two friends.
+Smith raised £10,000 with two friends and entered into crisp manufacture for himself from 1919.

 200 million packets of crisps were sold in Britain each year by 1934, 95 percent of which were manufactured by Smith’s.